Maharana Pratap Sagar: Water sports

 A regional water-sports centre has been established in the Pong Dam Reservoir, which offers focused activities such as canoeing, rowing, sailing, and water skiing, apart from swimming.
 Training programmes are organized in water safety and rescue measures with three-tier water-sports courses: the basic course, intermediate course, and advanced course.
 Modern infrastructure facilities have been created with a 75-bed hostel and a 10-suite rest house.
 It is said to be the only centre of its type in the country.
 The reservoir is also used for water sports at Dehra which lies on National Highway en route to Jwalamukhi Temple and Dharamshala, though nothing much is done by governments in the past.
-People can boat at Dehra although there's a scarcity of boats for tourism and a dearth of berthing facilities.
+People can boat at Dehra although there is a scarcity of boats for tourism and a dearth of berthing facilities.
 Locals have been demanding a water sports centre at Dehra for decades.
 Centuries old traditional wooden boats are still made by some families in Dehra, though the number of such craftsmen is decreasing.